 Amy Willey has been working with Denise since 2009.
 She is a graduate of the Canine Behavior & Training Academy and is a professional dog walker certified through DogTec.

-At Everything Dog, Amy teaches Puppy K, Basic Manners, Classy Canine and Nose works.
-She is also a certified Pet Tech Dog First Aid and CPR instructor.
-Amy also teaches the Growly Dog class for dog reactive dogs.
+At Everything Dog, Amy teaches Puppy K, Basic Manners, Classy Canine and Nose Work classes.
+She is also a certified Pet Tech Dog First Aid and CPR instructor and she teaches the Growly Dog class for dog reactive dogs.

 Working with reactive dogs and their owners is a passion of Amy’s.
 She has very successfully transformed her own reactive dog into a companion that is a joy to take on walks and to classes, and she is eager to share her experience and skills with people who are struggling with their own reactive dogs.

 Amy recently retired, after 15 years, from the Executive Director position at Brantwood Camp, which serves inner-city teens from urban areas, and joined Everything Dog in a full time capacity in early 2015.
 Her rare combination of leadership skills, empathy, teaching abilities, and patience give Amy all the makings of a remarkable trainer and teacher.